 Gavin Jackman – A Man on A Mission to Change Perceptions of WA’s Seafood Industry

-Albany fisherman Gavin Jackman is a fourth-generation commercial fisher who recently set up his own stall at the Albany market to sell fresh fish direct to the public.
-The stall has only been there for 14 weeks, but he says that it is facilitating conversations between the fisher and community.
+Albany fisherman Gavin Jackman is a fourth-generation commercial fisher who has recently set up his own stall at the Albany market to sell fresh fish direct to the public.
 A man on a mission – he is urging the public to meet with him and discover the truth of WA’s great primary industry… For without the men and women who fish – there is no public access to fresh, local and sustainable seafood.
 A harsh reality.

 For Gavin, fishing as a career was an obvious decision.

 “My great grandfather, grandfather and dad were all tuna and estuarine fishermen on the South-Coast of Western Australia.”